Frequently Asked Questions about MMM Mode

-MMM Mode was designed for FSF Emacs 20 and 21 and works best there.
+MMM Mode is designed for FSF Emacs 20 and works best there, but it can

-For example, the font-lock support in XEmacs 20 is known to be broken
+font-lock support in XEmacs 20 is known to be broken and well-nigh

-and well-nigh unfixable; consider upgrading.
-XEmacs 21 also has
+unfixable; consider upgrading.
+Even XEmacs 21 has more problems with

-problems with font-lock: for example, often apostrophes in a different
+font-lock: for example, often apostrophes in a different submode

-submode region can cause code to be incorrectly font-locked as a
+region can cause code to be incorrectly font-locked as a string.

 * XEmacs says `Symbol's function definition is void: make-indirect-buffer'.